Skip to content

 • Nsight Graphics: Graphics application frame debugger and profiler: This is quite useful for analysing the profiling results through GUI.

-• Nsight Systems: System-wide performance analysis tool: It is needed when we try to do heterogeneous computation profiling, for example, mixing MPI and OpenMP with CUDA.
+• Nsight Systems: System-wide performance analysis tool: This is needed when we try to do heterogeneous computation profiling, such as mixing MPI and OpenMP with CUDA.
 This will profile the system-wide application, that is, both CPU and GPU.
 To learn more about the command line options, please use $ nsys profile --help

 Example